1 of 2 men wanted in deadly Kansas bar shooting arrested

 Among the dead was a man in his late 50s, another in his mid-30s and two in their mid-20s, police said.
 Authorities did not immediately release their names.

-However, Juan Ramirez, of Kansas City, Kansas, told The Kansas City Star that his 29-year-old nephew was among those killed.
+However, Juan Ramirez, of Kansas City, Kansas, told the newspaper that his 29-year-old nephew was among those killed.
 He said his nephew left behind a 6-year-old son and a 4-year-old daughter.

 “I don’t wish this upon anybody,” Ramirez said.